 “There are some interesting translational problems… [the Ulithians have] no word for dove–the symbol of the Spirit of God during Jesus’ baptism in Mark 1.10–so we decided to use the name of a local bird called the gigi.
 It is acceptable because it is white–a sing of purity, and it is non-aggressive–a characteristic of humility” (Word in Action, British and Foreign Bible Society (No. 53, 1987, p.
 3).

 Who gave these men the right to replace dove with gigi?
 God made both birds and obviously God knows all of the characteristics of the birds.
-With so many fowl to chose from, why did God use the dove in Scripture to picture the Holy Spirit?
+With so many fowl to choose from, why did God use the dove in Scripture to picture the Holy Spirit?
 We don’t know all of the reasons.
 The dove’s color and non-aggressive character are probably two reasons, but not necessarily the only ones.
 Is the gigi bird a suitable substitute for dove in Mark 1:10?
 Only God knows, and what has God said?
 He has said dove so who are we to change it!
 John did not see the Holy Spirit descending upon Christ in the form of a gigi, but in the form of a dove, so those who are translating the Bible into this South Pacific language have translated a lie.

 Further, there might be things about the gigi bird which, unknown to the translators involved, would make it an improper, conceivably even an abominable picture of the Holy Spirit.
 How are we to know?